scoverage/scalac-scoverage-plugin/README.md

 ### Alternatives

 There are still only a few code coverage tools for Scala.
+Here are two that we know of:

 * [SCCT](http://mtkopone.github.io/scct/) - Offers line coverage
 * [Jacoco4sbt](https://github.com/sbt/jacoco4sbt) - Instruments bytecode